NREL/resstock/largeee_processing/README.md

    `run_names`: This is the list of run names uploaded to Athena. __The first run is assumed to be baseline run__.
 Modify this to process new runs.

+   `wide_chars`: These are the housing characteristics what will be exported in the wide-format characteristics file.
+You can add/remove as needed.
+Wide format includes 'weight' column by default.

-   `export_chars`: These are the housing characteristics what will be exported in the characteristics file.
+   `long_chars`: These are the housing characteristics what will be exported in the long-format characteristics file.
 You can add/remove as needed.

 6. Start the processing.